-St. John’s University will offer merit-based scholarships to first-year graduate students who enroll in specified St. John’s graduate level master's degree programs starting with the Fall 2020 term.
+St. John’s University will offer merit-based scholarships to first-year graduate students who enroll in specified St. John’s graduate-level master's degree programs in the 2020-2021 academic year.

 Merit scholarship consideration will be given for applicants to the following graduate programs: